Designing a microservices architecture

 Microservices have become a popular architectural style for building cloud applications that are resilient, highly scalable, independently deployable, and able to evolve quickly.
 To be more than just a buzzword, however, microservices require a different approach to designing and building applications.

-In this set of articles, we explore how to build and run a microservices architecture on Azure.
+In this set of articles, we explore how to build a microservices architecture on Azure.
 Topics include:

 Before reading these articles, you might start with the following:

 - Introduction to microservices architectures.
 Understand the benefits and challenges of microservices, and when to use this style of architecture.

 - Using domain analysis to model microservices.
 Learn a domain-driven approach to modeling microservices.